inovex/scrumlr.io/README.md

   4. **Run our deployment script**

-     The build script will automatically search for all needed docker images, build them if they're missing and the deployment script will deploy all kubernetes resources afterwards.
+     The build script will automatically search for all needed docker images, build them if they're missing and the deployment script will deploy all Kubernetes resources afterwards.
       ```bash
       $ cd deployment
       $ sh build.sh